 Smarter Digital Strategies

 It’s no secret that Hispanic consumers index among the highest in terms of digital use in almost every category.
-For example, a recent survey showed that more than three quarters (77%) of Hispanics own a smartphone, compared to 70% of non-Hispanics, and 54% own a tablet, as opposed to 49% of non-Hispanics (Specific Media and SMG Multicultural’s Millward Brown).
-But how well are you harnessing the power of your station’s digital platforms to turn these avid consumers into profitable assets at your bottom line?
-Are you engaging them across all options and all devices, or are you offering fractured bits and pieces with no common glue?
-This panel will present top experts from outside the radio box who will enlighten, educate and connect the dots between what you are doing today — and where you should be going tomorrow, literally as soon as you get back to your station.
+For example, a recent survey showed that more than three quarters (77%) of Hispanics own a smartphone compared to 70% of non-Hispanics, and 54% own a tablet, as opposed to 49% of non-Hispanics (Specific Media and SMG Multicultural’s Millward Brown).
+But how well are you harnessing the power of your station’s digital platforms to turn these avid consumers into profitable assets for your bottom line?
+Are you engaging them across all options and all devices, or offering fractured bits and pieces with no common glue?
+This panel will present top experts from outside the radio box who will enlighten, educate, and connect the dots between what you are doing today and where you should be going tomorrow — literally as soon as you get back to your station.

 Advertising Super Session

 Join for an up-close and personal chat with an agency and client who are working closely with Hispanic radio every day.
 This is an invaluable opportunity to learn more about what agencies and advertisers want from radio, and especially from Hispanic radio.
 And it's also a chance to learn how radio can make the most of stations' integrated platforms to build more successful marketing partnerships — all to the advantage of both clients and listeners.

 Janina Delloca-Pawlowski, Brand Manager, Multicultural Marketing, Dunkin’ Brands